 Our activities are ODA compliant in that: (1) TIBA's work promotes the welfare and economic development of the countries where our research is undertaken; (2) TIBA's work is designed to address a development need; (3) TIBA's work focuses on developing country problems.

-Since the start of the TIBA project, we have secured approximately £1.9M additional funding in support for activities directly relevant to the overall objectives of the partnership.
+Since the start of the TIBA project, we have secured in excess of £2.5M additional funding in support for activities directly relevant to the overall objectives of the partnership.
 These include i.
 Training/workshops/capacity building; ii.
 Research; iii.
 Community engagement; iv.
 Postdoctoral fellowships; and v.
 Travels.